arv1nd-s/Spam-Mail-Prediction/README.md

 # Spam Mail Prediction
-A "Spam Mail Prediction" simple project created to apply what I've learned till now.
+A 'Spam Mail Prediction' simple project created to apply what I've learned till now.
 It uses Logistic Regression Model to predict whether the given mail text is spam or not.

-## Demo of Spam-Mail-Prediction
+## Illustration
 ![Demo of Spam-Mail-Prediction](https://github.com/arv1nd-s/Spam-Mail-Prediction/blob/main/Illustration.gif)

 ## Languages, Modules/Libraries